Entwistle railway station

-Entwistle railway station (first opened in 1848) is 5+3/4 mi north of Bolton and serves the village of Entwistle.
-It is also the closest station to Edgworth.
-Owing to the remote location and low passenger numbers, Entwistle was a request stop for several years.
-After 21 May 2023, it was no longer a request stop.
-It is served by Northern services on the Ribble Valley line towards and in England.
+Entwistle railway station serves the village of Entwistle, Lancashire, as well as being the closest station to Edgworth.
+It is served by Northern Trains services on the Ribble Valley line, on which it is between Darwen and Bromley Cross.
+It is sited 16 mi 47 chain from Manchester Victoria.

 History

 A station was opened at Whittlestone Head, north of Entwistle, on 12 June 1848 by the Bolton, Blackburn, Clitheroe and West Yorkshire Railway.
-It was a very short-lived station, only being open for one and a half months before closing on 1 August 1848, and was relocated to Entwistle.
+It was a very short-lived station, only being open for one and a half months before closing on 1 August 1848 and being relocated to Entwistle.

 A more substantial stone building was built at Entwistle in 1859, as part of a larger contract, with similar stations being erected along the branch at The Oaks, Bromley Cross and Turton, by Manchester firm Joseph Greenup and Co.
-Demolition took place around the mid-1970s, several years after the station closed.
-The station exhibited a large outside wall platform clock.
 The 1859 contract was for both a station building and staff 'cottage' as erected at other stations along the branch.
-The station building was actually more extended than the buildings seen at the other stations, with private dwelling accommodation included for the station master.
-The 1871 Census of Population revealed that resident at Entwistle Station was SM William Davies, 24, his wife Ann, 23 and infant daughter Mary, 1, plus two family visitors, one being the railway telegraph clerk at Clitheroe.
-By the early 1900s, new accommodation was built for railway workers with the new railway terrace of cottages located on Overshores road, the lane beyond The Strawbury Duck Inn.
 The 1891 OS map survey revealed that only two immediately nearby cottages existed - The Strawbury Duck Inn (then called Bridge House) and also a divided cottage alongside, Bridge Cottages.

-Entwistle served the Black Hill brickworks and Know Mill, sited where the smaller section of Wayoh reservoir occupies.
-Until recently the remains of an overhead cable railway, connecting the factory to the railway goods yard, were visible in an adjoining woods.
-The foundation bases for the supports are still visible in at least two locations.
-The mills were demolished when the level of the Wayoh Reservoir was raised and the station was reduced in size following the Beeching report of 1963 and the singling of the Bromley Cross to Blackburn section of the line a decade later.
-Entwistle goods yard closed in November 1959.
+The station underwent major expansion and refurbishment in 1902, when the line was rebuilt including new platform arrangements, a new signal box and an extensive goods yard built.
+Following the Beeching cuts in the 1960s, the station was reduced to its status as an unstaffed country halt, and in the 1970s the line was singled.